MathematicalMedicine/kelvin/doc/kelvin-usage-details.md

 Map File:

-    CHR  MARKER       KOSAMBI
+    CHR  MARKER       POSITION
     2    rs2112       1.732
     2    SNP_A-90125  2.2361
     2    SNP_GO-7188  2.6458
     2    rs8675309    3.3166
     2    rs1984       3.6056

 The map file contains the minimum three columns: chromosome (column 1), marker (column 2) and sex-averaged centiMorgan position (column 3).
-The map function is not explicitly specified with a `mapFunction` line, but the header of the column 3 specifies a Kosambi map.
-If that header was `HALDANE`, then a Haldance map would be specified, or of the header was `POS` or `POSITION`, then the map function would default to Kosambi.
+The map function is not explicitly specified with a `mapFunction` line or by the header of column 3, and is therefore assumed to be Haldane.

 Frequency File: